turingschool/backend-curriculum-site/module2/projects/blogger.md

 If you feel awesome about and comfortable with what we've done so far, feel free to move on.

+Note: Iterations 0-2 were updated to reflect Rails 5.1.0, if you run into inconsistencies between the tutorial and your development (e.g., different error messages or behavior), it could be due to version differences.

 ## I3: Tagging

 In this iteration we'll add the ability to tag articles for organization and navigation.